CanerKocak/https_outcall/README.md

 ## HTTPS Configuration

 The server supports HTTPS for secure communication.
-There are two ways to configure HTTPS:
+There are several ways to configure HTTPS:

-### 1. Self-Signed Certificates (Development)
+### 1. Self-Signed Certificates (Development Only)

-For development or testing, you can generate self-signed certificates:
+For local development or testing, you can generate self-signed certificates:

 ```bash
 # Generate self-signed certificates